Tax credits toolkit

 If you disagree with a decision on your claim, or you think that HMRC has acted unreasonably or unlawfully, caselaw may help.
 Sign up to our monthly e-bulletin for summaries of relevant decisions by the Upper Tribunal which are binding on First-tier Tribunals and HMRC decision makers.

 See 'Tax credits caselaw by subject' for cases collected under relevant subject headings, including 'undisclosed partners', 'main responsibility test' and 'backdating'.
-See 'Tax credits caselaw list' for a list of all decisions with a summary and link to full decision.
+See 'Tax credits caselaw by date' for a list of all decisions with a summary and link to full decision.

 HMRC has extensive staff guidance available online.
 Useful sections include: